Boreas618/Notes/artificial-intelligence/probability-and-bayes-nets.md

 # BAYES NETS

-Not impractical to store the entire joint distribution in the memory.
+Not impractical to store the **entire** joint distribution in the memory.

+Bayes' Net is a directed, acyclic graph.
 Each node in the graph represents a single random variables and each directed edge represents one of the conditional probability distributions we choose to store.
 An edge from node $$A$$ to node $$B$$ indicates that we store the probability table for $$P(B | A)$$.
+A condition probability table is stored underneath the node.
+The CPT is a collection of distributions over $$X$$, one for each combination of parents' values.

 There's a conditional distribution for each node.
 That is a collection of distributions over $$X$$, one for each combination of parents' values.